Wesley Johnson (basketball)

 Wesley JaMarr Johnson (born July 11, 1987) is an American professional basketball coach and former player who is a player development assistant for the Los Angeles Clippers of the National Basketball Association (NBA).
-He played college basketball for Syracuse University and Iowa State University.
-He was selected with the fourth overall pick in the 2010 NBA draft by the Minnesota Timberwolves.
+He played college basketball for the Iowa State Cyclones and Syracuse Orange.
+He was selected by the Minnesota Timberwolves with the fourth overall pick in the 2010 NBA draft.

-High school career
+Early life

 In high school, he averaged 15.2 points, 9.7 rebounds and 4.3 blocks as a senior at Corsicana High School.
 He was a first-team all-district pick in 2004 and 2005.
 He also played for the Dallas Mustangs AAU team.

 College career

 As a freshman at Iowa State, Johnson was named to the Big 12 all-Rookie team and earned honorable mention freshman All-America honors after averaging 12.3 points and 7.9 rebounds, starting 30 of 31 games.
 Johnson's highlights from his freshman year included 14 points and 13 rebounds in win against Missouri, including the game-winner on a tip-in with 1.6 seconds left.
 He also scored 17 points at No. 10 Texas A&M.

 Johnson missed five games and played with an injured ankle throughout the majority of the season.
 He still was named an honorable mention all-Big 12 selection after averaging 12.4 points and 4.0 rebounds per game.
 Johnson scored 20 points behind a 5-of-11 effort from 3-point range against eventual NCAA Champion Kansas.

 Johnson made the decision to transfer following the 2008 season, and selected Syracuse.
 Per NCAA transfer rules, he had to sit out the 2008–09 season, leaving him with two years of college eligibility.

 Johnson became a starter for the Orange in his first year with the team.
 In November 2009 he was named MVP of the 2K Coaches Classic after scoring 25 points in a Syracuse victory over the No. 6 North Carolina.
 Johnson would score 17 points and grab 10 rebounds as Syracuse knocked off then-No. 10 Florida on December 10, 2009.
 In his first game of Big East play, Johnson scored 20 points and grabbed a career high 19 rebounds as Syracuse defeated Seton Hall 80–73 on December 29, 2009.
 Johnson was named Big East Player of the Year on March 9, 2010, finishing with season averages of 16.0 points and 8.4 rebounds.
 On March 29, 2010, Johnson was named a First Team AP All American.

 On April 12, 2010, Johnson declared himself eligible for the NBA draft, forgoing his final year of college eligibility.
 He signed with sports agent Rob Pelinka.